kovalev-andrew/canban/README.md

-# Django Canban Project
+# Django Kanban Project

-A dockerized Django project ready for development.
+A dockerized Django project with a beautiful kanban board for managing daily tasks.

 ## Prerequisites